Ambiance Château La Gaffelière 2012

 A LOVE AFFAIR WITH WINE

-Throughout his adult life, Francois-Louis Vuitton was fascinated with wine.
+Throughout his adult life, Francois-Louis Vuitton was fascinated with good wines.
 His family had a home in the toney Arachon area of Bordeaux, known as the Atlantic St. Tropez, but Francois-Louis, a budding winemaker, was more interested in grapes than mixing with globetrotters.

 “I was always walking in the vineyards,” Francois-Louis said.
 “Wine is made in the vineyards before it’s made in the cellar.
 I watched how they pruned, harvested and maintained the land.
 I learned by talking to people working the vineyards.”

-His ex-father-in-law also had several vineyard properties in Bordeaux and taught Francois-Louis more about wine and being a winemaker.
+His ex-father-in-law also had several vineyard properties in Bordeaux and taught Francois-Louis more about good wines and being a winemaker.

 “I have never taken an enology class.
 Everything I have learned was through the friendships I’ve made in the vineyards,” he said.